smythp/getting-started-github/github.md

 Let's check out the commits we've made up to this point.
 Type *git log* to show the version history of the current project.
 You should see only the initial commit at this stage.

 Now put Git to the test.
 Make some changes to our hello.txt file, or create an entirely new text-based file (.txt, .py, .org, .md, etc).
-Go through the step above to add your changes to the repository.
+Go through the steps above to add your changes to the repository.
 Once again:

 1. Make changes to the files in the folder.
 2. Use *git add .* to add all files in the folder to the repository.